ChukwukaJ/Playing_with_API_summative/README.md

 Playing_with_API_summative – API-Enhanced Web Application

 This project is part of the ALU Web Infrastructure Summative Assessment.
-It demonstrates the use of external APIs, client-side scripting, deployment on two web servers, and load balancer configuration.
+It demonstrates practical use of external APIs, client-side scripting, UI interaction, and a full deployment workflow across two servers and a load balancer.

 The application includes:

 A Google Translate widget for multilingual accessibility

-A University Search Feature powered by an external API
+A University Search feature powered by a public API

-Error handling for API failures
+Error handling for API downtime or blocked requests

-A clean, responsive interface
+A clean, responsive user interface

-A documented deployment process using ALU Web01, Web02, and LB01
+A documented deployment process for Web01, Web02, and LB01

 1. Project Overview
 Purpose

-The goal of this project is to build a meaningful, interactive web application that uses external APIs and is deployed across two servers behind a load balancer.
+The aim of this project is to build an interactive web application that uses external APIs and can be deployed across a multi-server infrastructure behind a load balancer.

 Description

 The application allows users to:

-Translate the page content into many languages
+Translate page content into different languages

-Search universities by country and name
+Search universities by country (and optionally by name)

-View real-time or fallback university results
+View real-time results or fallback sample data

-Experience a simple and intuitive UI
+Interact with a simple and intuitive UI

-This combines accessibility, real-world API usage, and reliability through deployment.
+The project combines accessibility, API usage, and practical web deployment.

 2. Features
 A. Google Translate Integration

-Adds multilingual accessibility via Google Translate.
+Adds multilingual accessibility for a more inclusive user experience.

 B. University Search API

-Uses the Hipolabs Universities API to fetch results based on:
+Uses the Hipolabs Universities API to fetch university data:

-Country
+Search by country

-University name (optional)
+Filter by university name (optional)

-Includes handling for:

-API downtime
+Handle API downtime or blocked requests

-Blocked requests

-Network issues

-If the API cannot be reached, the system displays offline sample data.
+If the API cannot be reached, the system displays safe fallback sample data.

 C. Error Handling

-The app shows:
+The interface shows:

-Connection errors

-Alternative safe content

-Clear user messages
+Clear connection error messages

+Fallback results

+User-friendly guidance

 D. Interactive UI